EdDataScienceEES/tutorial-orla03/index.md

 <a name="section1"></a>
 ## 1 Introduction

 Often in data science we want to predict where the data might fall.
-A confidence interval gives us a range of plausible values in which our true value might lie; this is essential in ecologicial data science and often used to assess the importance of true effects!
+A confidence interval gives us a range of plausible values in which our true parameter might lie; this is essential in ecologicial data science and often used to assess the importance of true effects!

 If you are interested in how to find confidence intervals in R and how to plot these results to better visualise where the true value might lie, this is the tutorial for you!